Pontecorvo–Maki–Nakagawa–Sakata matrix: Parameterization

 The mixing angles have been measured by a variety of experiments (see neutrino mixing for a description).
 The CP-violating phase $\delta_\mathrm{CP}$ has not been measured directly, but estimates can be obtained by fits using the other measurements.

+The absolute values of the elements of the PMNS matrix can be reconstructed from the neutrino mass matrix using an eigenvector-eigenvalue identity.
+The PMNS matrix admits an algebraic representation in terms of the neutrino mass matrix and its Frobenius covariant.
+The neutrino-related amplitudes can be expressed using either the mixing matrix or the mass matrix.